DragonSenses/Algorithms/LeetCode/67-add-binary/problem.md

 This reduces the problem to a simpler one: finding the sum of the result without the carry and the carry itself.
 This can be iteratively solved in a loop with the condition "while carry is not zero".

+### Introduction to Bit Manipulation

+When addition operations are not allowed, bit manipulation becomes a key technique.
+A useful tip for bit manipulation problems is to start by computing the XOR of the input data.
+This technique helps in a wide range of problems, including finding single numbers, maximum XOR values, and more.

+### Understanding XOR and Carry

+In binary addition, XOR plays a crucial role because it adds two binary numbers without considering the carry.
+To handle the carry, we compute the AND of the two input numbers and then shift it one bit to the left.
+This approach effectively breaks down the problem into manageable steps.

+### Iterative Summation

+With the understanding of XOR and carry:
+1. **Start with a Carry of Zero**:
+    - Initialize the carry to zero.
+2. **Bit-by-Bit Processing**:
+    - Process each bit of the two binary strings using XOR and AND operations.
+    - XOR provides the current bit of the result without carry.
+    - AND, followed by a left shift, gives the carry for the next bit.
+3. **Repeat Until Carry is Zero**:
+    - Continue the process until there is no carry left.
+4. **Construct the Result**:
+    - Reverse the accumulated bits to form the final binary sum.

+### Key Points

+- XOR computes the sum of the bits without carry.
+- AND followed by a left shift computes the carry.
+- The process is iterated until there are no more carries left.
+- The final binary result is constructed by reversing the accumulated bits.